Lee Dong-youb

-Lee, Dong Youb is a contemporary art painter in South Korea.
+Lee Dong-youb (Korean: 이동엽; born 1946) is a contemporary art painter in South Korea.
 As one of artists leading Korean Abstract Painting, he has developed his own philosophy about what contemporary art can propose after Post-modernism.
 The main subjects of his work are mutual relationship, cycling resonance and dynamic condition between original being and the environment.
-He suggests consistently that the distance or emptiness makes being exist and that there is no clear boundary anywhere.

 Life

 Born in 1946, Lee Dong Youb graduated from Hong-Ik University and the graduate school.
 He got married with Lee Hye-Ran, the founder of Seoul Gallery where he held the first solo exhibition, in 1977.
 He has had solo exhibitions more than ten times such as in Seoul and Tokyo.
 He has participated in many group exhibitions in Japan, Seoul, New York, and Paris including the first `Independent' exhibition which sponsored by Korean Fine Arts Association.
 He lives in Seoul with his family.